functorz-tech/momen_doc/actions/qr-code.md

 In the page where the QR code is to be generated, create a page variable with the data type of image (QR code belongs to image).

 **2. Add action**
-Add the action of generating a QR code to the component (usually a button), the data in the QR code can be of two types: \[Is Plain Text] and \[Parameters].
+Add the action of generating a QR code to the component (usually a button).
+The data in the QR code can be of two types: \[Is Plain Text] and \[Parameters].

 - If the data is of \[Is Plain Text] type, enable the \[Is Plain Text] and enter the content directly into the input box.
-The data of plain text QR code can be set as text, URL, image, file and video.
+The data of plain text QR code can be set as text, URL, image, file, and video.
 After setting up the QR code data, you need to assign this data to the page variable created in the first step.
     - When the data is text, the text content will be displayed directly after scanning the QR code.
     - When the data is a URL (starting with https), scanning the QR code will directly jump to the corresponding web page.
     - When the data is an image URL, scanning the QR code will directly display the image.
-    - When the data is a document (word, ppt, pdf, etc.), scanning the QR code will directly display the corresponding document content, which can be browsed.
+    - When the data is a document (Word, PPT, PDF, etc.), scanning the QR code will directly display the corresponding document content, which can be browsed.
     - When the data is the URL of a video (MP4, etc.), scanning the QR code will directly display the corresponding video, which can be played.

 ![](<../.gitbook/assets/3 (6).png>)